How to Disable Windows Ink: A Guide for Windows Users

 Restart your computer to apply the changes.

 This method works for all Windows 10 versions, including Home edition.
-In our testing, the registry method consistently disables Windows Ink Workspace across different Windows configurations.
+The registry method reliably disables Windows Ink Workspace across different Windows configurations.

 #Bottom Line